Indigenous-led organizations share ideas for working closely with First Nations, Inuit and Métis elders, leaders, artisans and experts.

 – Matt LeMay, award-winning Métis filmmaker

-In addition to producing documentaries and feature films, LeMay and Martin work with clients to provide Indigenous cultural awareness training, as well as event planning and program development services.
-Indigenous Geographic’s Mamawii program provides Indigenous cultural awareness training.
+In addition to producing documentaries and feature films, LeMay and Martin provide event planning and program development services, as well as Indigenous cultural awareness training through their Mamawii program.

 “Education needs to happen with a lot of the corporate entities we work with, especially understanding protocols when you’re working with Indigenous elders.
 It means you have to really listen and be flexible,” LeMay says.